jtwolf1113/Simple-3D-Previewer/README.md

 ## Features to be Added

 * Automatic Default Camera Positioning to display the full extent of the object in frame.
-* More thorough error handling during file selection.
+* More thorough error handling during file selection and display.
 * Performance improvements using cython and/or numba (tbd) to improve FPS for highly detailed files.
-* Additional Pygame environment customizability - default motion, axes display, controls,
+* Additional Pygame environment customizability - default motion, axes display, controls, and rates of motion.
 * Aesthetic improvements to UI.

 ## **More to Come Soon!**